Multimodal Prototype-Enhanced Network for Few-Shot Action Recognition: Method

 \textbf{Text flow.} In the training stage for each sample $(x_{i}, y_{i}) \in C_{base}$, we firstly make $n_{temp}$ discrete templates $P_{temp}=\{p^{temp}_{1},\cdots,p^{temp}_{n_{temp}}\}$ of $y_{i}$ as text prompts.
 Then, we apply a CLIP text tokenizer to obtain tokenized text sequences $T_{i}$:

-where $||$ denotes a concatenation operation.
+where $y_{i}$ denotes the action category of a video sample $x_{i}$ as described in Section \ref{problem formualtion}, and $||$ denotes a concatenation operation.
 In the practical meta-training and meta-test stage, the template is randomly selected once per episode.
 Then, the features of prompted label texts are obtained by a frozen CLIP text encoder:

 where $F^{T}_{i} \in \mathbb{R}^{1 \times d}$.
 To obtain text features with more reliable semantic information, we further apply a semantic-enhanced (SE) module $g(\cdot)$:

 where $P^{T}_{i} \in \mathbb{R}^{1 \times d_{p}}$ and a multi-head attention mechanism with 4 heads is used as $g(\cdot)$.
 So we obtain $\{P^{T}_{1},\cdots,P^{T}_{NM}\}$ in each episode.
 Since different frames of videos in the same category have the same label, we simply inflate $P^{T}_{i}$ of the same category to keep the same dimension with visual prototypes.
 Then, we obtain text prototypes $P^{T}$: